-This Mexican-style Picadillo recipe needs no headnotes.
-If you haven’t had it before, it’s hands down one of the best recipes you’ll ever make.
-Spoon it into some hard taco shells and load it with a generous amount of shredded cheddar cheese, and it will instantly transport you to childhood/happiness.
+This Mexican-style Picadillo Taco recipe needs no headnotes.
+If you haven't had it before, it's hands down one of the best recipes you'll ever make with the best taco seasoning.
+Spoon it into some hard taco shells and load it with a generous amount of shredded cheddar cheese, and don't forget to serve with a side of my flavor-packed Chili Lime Creamed Corn.
+It will instantly transport you to childhood/happiness.

 A few years ago, my best friend Matt introduced me to his moms Picadillo recipe.
 It made an appearance in my Eat What You Want cookbook and I think it's safe to say that anyone who's made it is instantly obsessed.
 Fast forward to this past summer, I made a version of it with my friends Kyle and Courtney while they were visiting LA!
 This time we turned it into tacos.

 Kyle, a restauranteur in Dallas has a version of these tacos on his menu at Joe Leo's.
 So it felt only fitting that I turn the recipe from my book into tacos so we can all make them at home if you're not within driving distance of Joe Leo's in Dallas!!

 Picadillo is basically a Spanish / Latin / Mexican hash.
 It’s ground beef and any number of variations of veggies mixed in.
 EVERY Latin culture has a version of it and it’s different from place to place.
 Matt's mom makes the best in my opinion and yes perhaps I am biased but I'm sticking with it!